Chemical Test Refusal in Los Angeles DUI Cases

 7. Can the DMV suspend my driver’s license for a refusal when I was unconscious after a DUI in Los Angeles?

-Short Answer: No. There are multiple cases holding that a refusal has to be knowingly and can not be based on a failure to provide an answer due to intoxication.
+Short Answer: No. Multiple cases hold that a refusal has to be knowingly made and can not be based on a failure to provide an answer due to intoxication.

 Long Answer: In Hughey v.
-DMV, the court of appeal considered whether a person can defend an implied consent hearing by proof that he sustained a head injury.
+DMV (235 Cal.App.3d 752), the court of appeal considered whether a person can defend an implied consent hearing by proof that he sustained a head injury.
 The court held that if a person provides substantial evidence supporting the finding that he was incapable of refusing a chemical test, he can use it to keep his driver’s license.

-Under Thompson, if admonition was not heard by the defendant, then there is a defense.
+Under Thompson, if admonition was not heard by the defendant, then there is a defense and the DMV cannot suspend the driver’s license after a DUI arrest Los Angeles.

-If your DUI arrest in Los Angeles resulted in a refusal hearing with the DMV, please contact our drunk driving attorneys in Los Angeles to help you win your DMV and court case for a reasonable flat fee.
+If your DUI arrest in Los Angeles resulted in a refusal hearing with the DMV, please contact our drunk driving attorneys in Los Angeles to help you win your DMV and court case.
+We will fight for your rights and freedom and we charge a reasonable and affordable flat fee.

 If you are looking for an experienced DUI lawyer in Los Angeles, call our firm immediately.
 You only have 10 days from the date of arrest to request a DMV refusal/APS hearing.